 t) to prepare and disclose and informed opinion on any tender offer the subject matter of which are shares issued by the Company, within up to fifteen (15) days before the publication of the announcement of the tender offer, pursuant to the provisions of the Novo Mercado Rules;

 w) to exercise other legal duties or assigned to it by Shareholders’ Meeting, as well as to resolve on the cases not covered herein.

 Article 20 – Advisory Committees.
 The Board of Directors may determine the creation of advisory committees in addition to the Audit Committee provided for in Chapter V below, intended to assist the respective members of the Board of Directors, as well as to define the corresponding structure and specific duties.

 Section III – Board of Executive Officers

 Article 21 – Board of Executive Officers.
 The Board of Executive Officers is the Company’s representation body and shall be liable for practicing all the management acts to ensure its regular operation.

-Paragraph 1 – Structure.
+Paragraph 1 – Composition.
 The Board of Executive Officers shall be composed of at least, two (2) members and at most six (6) members, one Chief Executive Officer, one Chief Financial Officer, one Investors Relations Officer, one Chief Exploitation Officer, one Chief Production Officer and another Officer without a specific designation provided that the position of Investors Relations Officer, Chief Exploitation Officer and Chief Production Officer may be cumulated.
 The designation of the positions held by each officer shall be mentioned in the minutes of the Board of Directors meeting to resolve on the election of the board of executive officers.

 Paragraph 2 – Term of Office.
 The executive officers shall be elected for up to two-(2) year term of office and reelection is allowed.
 The executive officers’ term of office shall be automatically extended until election and investiture of respective substitutes, if these acts occur after the expiration of executive officers’ term of office.